pnnl/Quality-Install-Tool/README.md

 serves `/build/index.html` for all routes (those without file extensions) and the files within `./build/public/` for all other paths.

+## Deployment
+The QA webapp is hosted using github pages.
+When a commit is pushed to `main`, a github action is triggered which will build the widget and deploy the built artifact the branch `gh-pages`.
+This operation will overwrite the existing contents of the `gh-pages` branch.
+The target branch can be customized (see: https://github.com/tschaub/gh-pages)

 ## Short codes for the MDX templates
 To avoid the template writter needing to import React components, a set of